deanpeters/product-manager-prompts/prompts/reverse-engineer-ISO29148-to-PRD-prompt-template.md

 ## Task

-1. Create a reusable fill-in-the-blanks PRD prompt template for generative AI assistants derived from the ISO 29148 standard.
+1. Create a reusable fill-in-the-blanks PRD prompt template for generative AI assistants derived from the 11 sections of the ISO 29148 standard.
 2. Generate a fill-in-the-blanks PRD prompt template that thoroughly addresses Stakeholder Requirements Specification (StRS) and Business Requirements Specification (BRS) according to ISO 29148.
 Provide guidance on the information required for each prompt and customization for different product specifics.
 3. Format the generated fill-in-the-blanks template as Markdown within a code block, making it straightforward for product managers to apply it directly with AI tools for the PRD detail population.
 4. Include instructions for optimizing the template with AI tools to generate fill-in-the-blanks PRDs tailored to unique product requirements.
 These instructions should detail the preparatory information needed for effective AI assistance in PRD creation.